josephp126/wagmi-contract/README.md

-# wagmiteam-contracts
+# wagmiteam-solidity

-WAGMI Team Contracts is a library for secure smart contract development.
+WAGMI Team Solidity is a library for Solidity smart contract development.